nnethercote/nnethercote.github.io/_posts/2025-09-04-faster-rust-builds-on-mac.md

 ## The benefits: cargo test

 Disabling XProtect also helps for test binaries.
-Especially pre-2024-edition doctests, where [every doctest gets its own binary](https://doc.rust-lang.org/edition-guide/rust-2024/rustdoc-doctests.html)!
+Especially integration tests, where each one gets its own binary.
+And pre-2024-edition doctests, where [each one also gets its own binary](https://doc.rust-lang.org/edition-guide/rust-2024/rustdoc-doctests.html)!
 And the `cargo-nextest` folks clearly noticed it.